 12. Hike to Šmarna Gora

-The most popular spot for Ljubljana hikes.
-It’s about 8 kilometers away from the city center, but well accessible by bike, car or public transport.
-A relatively easy hike starts from Šturmova Ulica and takes about half an hour to reach the summit. Šmarna Gora is 664 meters above sea level.
-Offering stunning views to the mountainous Kamnik and Julian Alps and also to the capital itself.
-At the top is also cottage houses, where every hiker can spoil themselves with food and drinks.
-From there you will see the beauty of Slovenia nature and outdoors.
+Šmarna Gora is the most popular hiking spot in Ljubljana.
+Located about 8 kilometers from the city center, it’s easily accessible by bike, car, or public transport.
+A relatively easy hike begins at Šturmova Ulica and takes about half an hour to reach the summit. Šmarna Gora stands 664 meters above sea level, offering breathtaking views of the mountainous Kamnik and Julian Alps and the capital itself.

 13. Stroll around Tivoli park

-When being overwhelmed with city noise, then city park is always a great place to clear your head off.
-Tivoli Park is the largest in the capital and is close to the centrum.
-There are places where you can just walk, do some sports, ride a bike or have a picnic.
-Many things to do in Ljubljana in one day.
+If you’re overwhelmed by city noise, a city park is always an excellent place to clear your mind.
+Tivoli Park, the largest in the capital, is conveniently close to the city center.
+It offers spaces for walking, engaging in sports, riding a bike, or having a picnic.
+There’s no shortage of activities in Ljubljana in just one day.

 14. Have lunch next to the Park Špica